 Yurovsky, D., Smith, L. B. & Yu, C. (2013) Statistical Word Learning at Scale: The Baby's View is Better Developmental Science, 1-7.

-Grzyb, B., Smith, L. B. & del Pobil, A. (in press) Reaching for the unreachable: reorganization of reaching with walking.
-In IEEE Transactions on Autonomous Mental Development.
+Grzyb, B., Smith, L. B. & del Pobil, A. (2013) Reaching for the unreachable: reorganization of reaching with walking.
+Transactions on Autonomous Mental Development, IEEE Transactions on, 5(2), 162-172.Back to the top

 Yee, M., Jones, S. & Smith, L. B. (2012) Changes in visual object recognition precede the shape bias in early noun learning.
 Frontiers in Psychology, Vol.3, doi:10.3389/fpsyg.2012.00533.